-S.REMOTE_USER A person who interacts with the TOE indirectly, sending creating print jobs and sending them to S.OPERATOR to be forwarded to the TOE.
+S.REMOTE_USER A person who can interact with the TOE indirectly by sending or creating print jobs, and can send them to S.OPERATOR to be forwarded to the TOE.
 They are not malicious towards the TOE.
 S.REMOTE_USER typically sends print jobs from their desktop PC.

 S.OPERATOR A person with access to the operational environment of the TOE who is aware of how the TOE should be used.
 They are not malicious towards the TOE.
 S.OPERATOR typically interacts indirectly with the TOE via S.LUI or over the network.
-S.OPERATOR receives print jobs from S.REMOTE_USER and places the jobs in the TOE print queue as appropriate to be processed by the TOE.

-S.REMOTE_SYSADMIN A person who can change some TOE settings using a Océ supplied interface accessed remotely over a network connection.
+S.OPERATOR receives print jobs from S.REMOTE_USER and places the jobs in the TOE print queue or in the waiting room as appropriate to be processed by the interface accessed remotely over a network connection.
 They are trusted by the customer and are adequately trained.
 They are capable of making mistakes.
 They access the TOE via its network card from a remote location on the customer LAN.
-They do not access the TOE locally via a USB connection.
+They do not access the TOE via the service network link.